hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/256_021_blessed_and_beloved.md

 or ages after, truth will conquer.
 Love shall win the victory.
 Do you love your fellow men?
 Where should you go to seek for God — are not all the poor, the miserable, the weak, Gods?
 Why not worship them first?
-Why go to dig a well on the shores of the Gangâ?
+Why go to dig a well on the shores of the Gangā?
 Believe in the omnipotent power of love.
 Who cares for these tinsel puffs of name?
 I never keep watch of what the newspapers are saying.
 Have you love? — You are omnipotent.
 Are you perfectly unselfish?
 If so, you are irresistible.
 It